Insider Selling: Paycom Software, Inc. (NYSE:PAYC) CEO Sells 1,950 Shares of Stock

-Paycom Software, Inc. (NYSE:PAYC – Get Free Report) CEO Chad R. Richison sold 1,950 shares of Paycom Software stock in a transaction that occurred on Friday, October 18th.
-The stock was sold at an average price of $165.27, for a total transaction of $322,276.50.
-Following the completion of the sale, the chief executive officer now directly owns 2,766,510 shares in the company, valued at $457,221,107.70.
-This trade represents a 0.00 % decrease in their position.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Paycom Software, Inc. (NYSE:PAYC – Get Free Report) CEO Chad R. Richison sold 1,950 shares of the company’s stock in a transaction dated Wednesday, October 23rd.
+The stock was sold at an average price of $164.29, for a total transaction of $320,365.50.
+Following the sale, the chief executive officer now directly owns 2,760,660 shares of the company’s stock, valued at $453,548,831.40.
+This represents a 0.00 % decrease in their position.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.

 Paycom Software Stock Performance

-Paycom Software (NYSE:PAYC – Get Free Report) last announced its earnings results on Wednesday, July 31st.
-The software maker reported $1.20 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.13 by $0.07.
-Paycom Software had a net margin of 26.55% and a return on equity of 33.36%.
-The company had revenue of $437.51 million during the quarter, compared to analyst estimates of $436.19 million.
-On average, sell-side analysts forecast that Paycom Software, Inc. will post 6.67 EPS for the current fiscal year.
+Paycom Software (NYSE:PAYC – Get Free Report) last posted its quarterly earnings data on Wednesday, July 31st.
+The software maker reported $1.20 earnings per share for the quarter, beating analysts’ consensus estimates of $1.13 by $0.07.
+The business had revenue of $437.51 million during the quarter, compared to the consensus estimate of $436.19 million.
+Paycom Software had a return on equity of 33.36% and a net margin of 26.55%.
+Analysts predict that Paycom Software, Inc. will post 6.67 earnings per share for the current fiscal year.

 Paycom Software Dividend Announcement